 - Using separate pans add oil and onions and fry the onions until golden brown and bacon until crispy (you don't need fat for bacon as it is already fatty);

-- Add onions and bacon on top with pierogi and serve with sour cream.
+- Add onions and bacon on top of the pierogi and serve with sour cream.

 2. Addition of blue cheese and cheddar is something new to me.
 It's a simple trick from a very famous Polish chef.
 I tried it and it really elevates this dish to another level.

 3. If you are not serving pierogi immediately, take them out on a counter and let them cool down and dry a little bit.
 Make sure that they are not touching each other.
-Once cooled, place them on a baking sheet, again with distance from each other, place in a freezer and let them freeze.
-Once done, you can pack them in the plastic bag.
+Once cooled, place them on a baking sheet, again at distance from each other, place in a freezer, and let them freeze.
+Once done, you can pack them in a plastic bag.

 PIN IT for later: